Procrastination is just about the one problem just about everyone runs into at some point, even important or famous people.

 So, how does one overcome procrastination?

-Here’s our 7 tips to overcome procrastination.
+Here’s are 7 tips to overcome procrastination and laziness.
 We’d give you more, but we got distracted.
 Check back later (unless you forget or get busy NOT procrastinating).

 1. Remove your distractions

 We’ve mentioned a little earlier back that the largest culprits are social media and movies and TV for teenagers.
 If those are yours too, cut them out.
 Get your parents to move the TV out of your room, and to take away your phone for a while (yes, I heard that “noooo!”.
 Do it.
 It helps.)
 Your mobile phone is actually a huge source of distractions.
 For some other statistics, other big culprits include texting or talking on the phone, or online shopping, especially for girls.